-- (c) The fair values are based on the following methodologies and assumptions: - designated financial institutions
+- (c) The fair values are based on the following methodologies and assumptions: - (i) Cash and short term funds, deposits and placements with financial institutions and investment account due from designated financial institutions

 For cash and short term funds, deposits and placements with financial institutions and investment account due from designated financial institutions with maturities of less than six months, the carrying value is a reasonable estimate of fair value.
 For the items with maturities of six months and above, estimated fair value is based on discounted cash flows using prevailing money market interest rates at which similar deposits and placements would be made with financial institutions of similar credit risk and remaining period to maturity.